mostafafrm/fastapi_docs_helper/README.md

 # fastapi_docs_helper

-A firefox extention which helps you read [FastApi docs](https://fastapi.tiangolo.com) a bit easier by setting a fixed `max-height` on the top banner
+A firefox extension which helps you read [FastApi docs](https://fastapi.tiangolo.com) a bit easier by setting a fixed `max-height` on the top banner

 ![Showcase GIF](showcase.gif)